Getting Started: Using and Configuring PCALE for Ham Radio ALE

 QUICK START GUIDE

 Some notes, diagrams, and information for getting started with PCALE in ham radio.
+Your display may look slightly different from the images shown, because PCALE is often updated with new or changed features.

 A view of the PCALE main control panel: